 - What: Volunteers interested in learning how to facilitate BLISS KIT modules should attend this session.
 Sessions are two hours in length and will cover module content, science communication and classroom management.
 Please complete the form to indicate your participation.

-- The following sessions have been planned for the Fall:
+- The following sessions have been planned for the Spring:

 - When: Spring and Summer